trueChazza/trailarr/README.md

 ## Contributing

-Thank you for considering contributing to Trailarr!
+Thank you for considering contributing to trailarr!
 We welcome all pull requests.

 ## License

-Trailarr is open-sourced software licensed under the [MIT license](https://github.com/cgnetwork/trailarr/blob/master/LICENSE).
+trailarr is open-sourced software licensed under the [MIT license](LICENSE).